How to Use AI for People Programs Without Overwhelming Your Team

 Large language models (LLMs) like ChatGPT and Claude can be powerful, but only when you give them direction.
 Sharing key documents, tone guidance, past examples, and the audience you’re speaking to can help make sure your outputs are useful from the first draft.
 Before wrapping up, explicitly asking, “What am I missing?” can help your AI tool surface better responses and avoid inaccuracies.

-3. Build presets to scale your workflows.
+3. Build AI presets to scale your people program workflows and keep output consistent.

 If you regularly write feedback, employee comms, or analyze similar datasets, create a reusable “preset” (called a custom GPT, Gem, or memory, depending on the platform) and provide it with templates, tone, and the context for when you’ll use it.
 Think: A custom chatbot you configure to remember the tone, output, and impact you want it to achieve each time you submit a prompt, data set, etc. That way, you don’t have to remind it to be concise, funny, and empathetic each time you ask it to draft a company-wide email.
 This turns AI into a digital teammate that knows your voice and gets better over time.